Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 - Secluded & surrounded by lush greenery, but only a 5-minute walk from town

-- Run by Guatemalans with deep knowledge of the area – Green Leader Award by Tripadvisor for environmental efforts
+- Run by Guatemalans with deep knowledge of the area – Green Leader Award by TripAdvisor for environmental efforts

 The Eagle’s Nest